-What to look for in a Cold Brew Maker
+What to look for in a Cold Brew Coffee Maker

 How many cups of cold brew are you wanting to make?
-Since it takes so long to make you want to make enough cold brew to last a while.
+Since it takes so long to brew, you want to make enough cold brew to last a while.
 Consider what capacity you need to cater to your household.

 Ease of use

-Are you looking for a coffee maker that is simple to use and whip of a quick batch of cold brew or are you wanting to be more involved in the brewing process.
-Immersion brewers are great if you are looking for a quick and easy method whereas the drip brewers are better for the coffee aficionado looking for a more hands on maker.
+Are you looking for a cold brew coffee maker that is simple to use and whips up a quick batch of cold brew or are you wanting to be more involved in the brewing process?
+Immersion brewers are great if you are looking for a quick and easy method, whereas the drip brewers are better for the coffee aficionado looking for a more hands on coffee maker.

 How big is the actual cold brew maker?
 Is it going to take up a lot of counter space when brewing?
-Will the carafe fit in your fridge while you are brewing?
-If you are tight for space look for a brewer that could fit in your fridge door.
+Will the carafe fit in your refrigerator?
+If you are tight for space, look for a brewer that could fit in your fridge door.

 What type of filters does it use?

-Do you prefer metal or paper filters?
+Do you prefer felt, metal, paper filters?
 Metal filters allow more of the coffee oils to pass through, whereas paper filters produce a cleaner cup.
 The felt filter employed by the Toddy cold brew system produces a very smooth coffee that users swear by.